-For the past two and a half years, Mrs Battaini-Dragoni has served as the Council of Europe’s Deputy Secretary General.
-She is the first person to have held the post under its revised mandate, which gives the role a strong operational remit.
-As such she has been responsible for implementing the concrete, day-to-day measures needed to support the Secretary General’s far-reaching reform agenda, in line with the decisions and priorities of the Committee of Ministers.
+Mrs Battaini-Dragoni has served as the Council of Europe’s Deputy Secretary General since 2012 and was re-elected in June 2015.
+She oversees the implementation of the Secretary General’s reform agenda, in line with the decisions and priorities of the Committee of Ministers.

-Between 2004-2011, as Director General of Education, Culture and Heritage, Youth and Sport, Mrs Battaini-Dragoni took the Council of Europe’s work into new terrain by introducing programmes on democratic citizenship and human rights to schools, youth projects and other cultural spaces.
+Between 2004-2011, she served as Director General of Education, Culture and Heritage, taking the Council of Europe’s work into new terrain by introducing programmes on democratic citizenship, intercultural learning and human rights to schools, youth projects and other cultural spaces.

 In 2011 Mrs Battaini-Dragoni established the Directorate General of Programmes (ODG-PROG), enabling greater decentralisation of activities to the field.
 Under her leadership a new system was created to mobilise extra-budgetary resources in a sustainable and long-term perspective.

 Mrs Battaini-Dragoni has published widely on a range of issues relating to the Council of Europe’s mission, including social rights and the role of intercultural dialogue in modern democracies.

 She holds a degree in foreign languages and literature from the University of Venice and a diploma from the Institut Européen des Hautes Etudes Internationales, University of Nice.
 She was born in Brescia, Italy and is married with three children.